What Others Say

 Please include the student’s name and ID number on the memo line of the check.
 Cash payments are accepted at the Business Office on the Annapolis campus.

 It is important that payments are received in a timely manner.
 Please plan ahead to meet the payment deadlines.
 Late fees will be assessed for failure to comply with these dates.
+(See question below, What is the college's late fee policy?)

 Your Fee Statement will not be mailed; it only appears online via the St. John’s College student portal, mySJC.
 (See question regarding Fee Statement for information about how to access.)